Vyral/base-template/_posts/2018-06-11-5-lessons-from-2007-we-can-use-in-todays-market.md

 What lessons did we learn from 2007?
 There are five big ones which I am going to go over with you.

-**1. Do not buy a home that you cannot afford.** Many people felt the pressure of a brisk market from 2006 to 2008 and decided to buy in fear of being locked out.
+**1. Do not buy a home that you cannot afford.** Many people felt the pressure of a brisk market from 2006 to 2008 and decided to buy for fear of being locked out.
 However, if they would have waited a few years, there would have been an opportunity for them.

 Since many people buy homes on Kauai as second homes or vacation rentals, they have multiple mortgages which affected them greatly when the economy slowed.
 Once that happened, there were fewer people vacationing and those travelers were not renting their homes.
 Keep that in mind if you are planning on buying a home and relying on the vacation rental income, as economic slowing can occur again.